I do a lot of coaching in professional services. One of the big questions there is of course: “How to make partner?”

 - Whether the plan they are developing actually resonates with their whole self or simply their “head”… and whether it will resonate with relevant other stakeholders…

 So I would encourage you, to give it a go.
-Stay in the space where you are best, but give them the support, attention and space to do their best thinking also in this aspect, as we coaches do naturally in other fields…
+Stay in the space where you are best, and give them the support, attention and space to do their best thinking also in terms of where they want to take their business.

 It is also not about the “perfect” plan, rather it is about developing their thinking towards entrepreneurship, about getting ready to have different kinds of conversations with the partners of their firm, their clients and colleagues, conversations beyond imminent projects.
 We can be the catalyzers for the journey, as always not more not less.

 Some of my clients come highly frustrated.
 They are putting in the long hours, they catch anything their partners drop, yet nobody seems to notice and appreciate their quality work.

 They might be stuck in what I call “the safe pair of hands” trap.
 Their partners have much to lose if they promote them, but little to gain if they do.